 Hi-res music was first available as DSD files on DVD-A and SACD discs (the latter are supported by the Sony UBP-X800 Blu-ray player), and more recently downloads from sites like HDtracks.com, ProStudioMasters.com, 7digital.com, OnkyoMusic.com and HighResAudio.com.

 "Due to the relatively large file sizes, hi-res started as a download option from stores such as HDTracks and 7Digital, but streaming services are now becoming available, most notably from Tidal and Qobuz, but not yet on Apple, Google or Amazon’s music services," says Jack Wetherill Senior Market Analyst at Futuresource Consulting.
-Spotify doesn't even offer lossless audio streaming yet, let alone hi-res, but there is evidence that the technology is being investigated.
+Spotify doesn't even offer lossless audio streaming yet, let alone hi-res, though they have begun testing out the formats with a select number of premium subscribers.

 What devices support lossless music?

-Unfortunately, although a hi-res music library is incredibly impressive, there are issues with compatibility because lossless files – as well as taking up vastly more storage space – can only be played on hardware capable of decoding the files.
+Unfortunately, although a hi-res music library is incredibly impressive, there are issues with compatibility.
+Lossless files, as well as taking up vastly more storage space, can only be played on hardware capable of decoding the files.

 "Sales are still relatively small, but growing, restricted mostly to high-end stereo amps, AV receivers and network audio players," says Wetherill.